isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 The ``"accumulator"`` sub-array, which represents the numerator of this equation, contains the sum of all measured values to be stored in the recording, multiplied by their associated weights, carried out to scan iteration `n-1`.
 The ``"totals"`` sub-array, which represents the denominator of this equation, stores the values of the sum to scan iteration `n-1` of the weights assigned to each previous scan iteration.

-"""Everything above happens over all data dimensions of your array (broadcast).
-In the special case of a 2-dimensional array, the SpatialNDE2 viewer can render it as an image.
-Feed into the next paragraph'""

-When rendering this datatype, the resulting image represents the quotient of the accumulator and totals, which is the weighted average.
-Rendering of the ``fusion_ndarray_recording`` subclass is specially handeled by the ``fusion_ndarray_recording_display_handler`` class defined in ``display_requirements.hpp``.
-Colormaps for complex ``fusion_ndarray_recordings`` are generated with red and green channel values determined, respectively, by the real and imaginary values of the ``"accumulator"`` subarray, which are both scaled by the values of the ``"totals"`` subarray.
-The blue channel is determined wholly by the values of the ``"totals"`` subarray.
-For all other ``fusion_ndarray_recordings``, the default ``snde_colormap`` function is used to generate the colormap and then the blue channel values are overwritten based on the values of the ``"totals"`` subarray. (mention the real case first)
+When rendering this datatype, the SpatialNDE2 viewer can render 2D images representing the quotient of the accumulator and totals, which is the weighted average.
+Rendering of the
+``fusion_ndarray_recording`` subclass is specially handeled by the ``fusion_ndarray_recording_display_handler`` class defined in ``display_requirements.hpp``.
+Colormaps for real ``fusion_ndarray_recordings`` are generated as normal according to the selected colormap in the viewer, except the blue channel is overridden and represents the ratio of the total weighting for a particular pixel to the maximum total weighting for any pixel in the 2D image.
+Colormaps for complex ``fusion_ndarray_recordings`` are generated with red and green channel values determined, respectively, by the real and imaginary components of the weighted average.
+The blue channel is determined the same way as for the real case.

 .. _GeometricObjects: